A

 • The cost of living in Columbia is 7% higher than the South Carolina average

-• The cost of living in Columbia is equal to the national average
+• The cost of living in Columbia is 1% lower than the national average

 • South Carolina general sales tax is 18% higher than the national average